Trump vows huge new China tariffs as markets nosedive

 Wall Street was wracked by volatility, bouncing into positive territory on hopes of a 90-day pause in tariffs, only to sink lower when those were dashed by the White House.

-Hong Kong collapsed by 13.2 percent Monday, its worst day in nearly three decades.
+Hong Kong collapsed by 13.2% on Monday, its worst day in nearly three decades.

 Trillions of dollars have been wiped off combined stock market valuations in recent sessions.

-Tokyo closed down by almost eight percent.
-Frankfurt fell as much as 10 percent in early trading before paring back losses.
+Tokyo closed down by almost 8%.
+Frankfurt fell as much as 10% in early trading before paring back losses.

 "Don't be Weak!
 Don't be Stupid!"
 Trump urged Americans minutes before Wall Street opened.